Pollution and Waste

 Unfortunately, many of these chemicals are highly profitable, and the chemicals industry generally fights any attempt to regulate them or prohibit their use, keeping information secret to protect intellectual property rights.
 Plastics have recently emerged as a global concern, and the fossil fuel industry, fearing falling sales, plans to shift investment to plastics production.

 Wastes are another significant and related problem, and include synthetic chemicals, smoke, sewage, greenhouse gases, dust, scrap machinery, food waste, e-waste, metals, plastics, glass, paints, worn-out tyres, construction materials, agricultural waste, household garbage, old clothing, packaging, and many others.
 It is estimated that the world economy now consumes 100 billion tonnes of raw materials a year, with half going to long-lasting products such as infrastructure, cars and machinery, and the rest into food, clothing, plastics and other things thrown away in less than a year.
 Only about 10 per cent of this waste is recycled.

-Chemical pollution was identified as one of the planetary boundaries (Rockström 2009) but there was no way to define where it is and how close we are to exceeding it.
-We need a global assessment process for chemicals and wastes similar to the IPCC for climate and IPBES for biodiversity, to begin to come to grips with the scale of the problem.
+Chemical pollution was identified as one of the planetary boundaries (Rockström 2009) but there was no way at the time to define where it is and how close we are to exceeding it.
+A recent study has now confirmed that this boundary has been exceeded.
+We need a continung global assessment process for chemicals and wastes similar to the IPCC for climate and IPBES for biodiversity, to begin to come to grips with the scale of the problem.